irsbugs/laby_python3/robot_files/README.md

 not available through a function call.
 A simple integer based direction system can be used, where 0 is north or up the screen, 1 is East or heading to the right, 2 is South and 3 is West.

-The ant can only move forward on space at a time in the direction that he is facing.
+The ant can only move forward one space at a time in the direction that he is facing.
 Thus an integer system of coordinates can be updated to relatively keep track of where the ant is.

 Thus at the beginning of the program, if the ant is facing north, then the x coordinate, y coordinate